 3′ pairing contributions can largely be predicted by nearest neighbor rules

 The results from the previous sections suggest that the RNA sequence of the guide in the major determinant of the preferred pairing register.
 We wondered if the thermodynamic preferences, such as register preferences, or even over 3′ pairing contribution, could be predicted by nearest neighbor (NN) rules for RNA duplex hybridization in solution (i.e. the RNAfold algorithm).
 If so, pairing to the 3′ end may be more generally predicted by NN rules than previous work had concluded (Ref Grimson).
 We first compared the predicted NN energetics for a sequence that corresponds to the sequence of different registers across miRNAs to the mean of each 3′ pairing matrix, as a proxy for the average increase in affinity due to that particular sequence pairing to the miRNA (Fig 7A, left).
 The values of the mean observed 3′ pairing energy correlated well with predicted NN affinity (R2 = 0.57-0.80 for each miRNA, slope ~0.1).
-We find this relationship is not just due increasing the length of pairing, as there exists strong correlation among all 6,7, and 8mer sequences of 3′ pairing across miRNAs (Fig 7A, right).
+We also find this relationship is not just due increasing the length of pairing, as there exists strong correlation among all 6,7, and 8mer sequences of 3′ pairing across miRNAs (Fig 7A, right).

 An linear model of 3′ site features predicts affinities and improves target site prediction